john-griffin/deno-dom-test/README.md

 The jest-dom matchers can be made to work with the [expect](https://deno.land/x/expect) package by injecting them with the `addMatchers` function.
 To make `expect` function globally accessible it is added to the `Window`.
+The expect package also needs to be augmented with the jest-dom matcher types.

 ## Running the tests